 Although not particularly common, some people may develop a condition known as complex regional pain syndrome (CRPS) after sustaining an injury.
-This condition affects the nerves around the injured area, causing painful sensations and other serious symptoms that can limit mobility and reduce quality of life.
-However, while this condition can be managed to a certain extent, treatment is often prohibitively expensive without financial assistance.
+This condition affects the nerves around the injured area, causing painful sensations and other serious symptoms that can limit mobility and reduce the quality of life.
+However, while this condition can be managed to a certain extent, treatment costs associated with complex regional pain syndrome are often prohibitively expensive without financial assistance.

 If you or someone you love has developed CRPS after sustaining an injury caused by another person’s negligent or reckless conduct, we may be able to help you file a claim for compensation from the party at fault.
 For more information about your full range of legal options after a personal injury accident, contact a New York City personal injury lawyer of Hach & Rose, LLP, by calling (212) 779-0057.

 Complex regional pain syndrome can be managed but not cured, and it is most effective if the treatment is started as soon as possible.
 The following treatments options may be available for someone suffering from this condition: